-First, some background.
 We represent shape by a set of points sampled from contours on the shape.
 Typically 50-100 pixel locations sampled from the output of an edge detector are used; as we use more samples we get better approximations.
-Note that there is nothing special about these points - they are not required to be keypoints such as those found using a Harris/Forstner type of operator or scale-space extrema of a Laplacian of Gaussian operator, such as used by Lowe [18].
+Note that there is nothing special about these points - they are not required to be keypoints such as those found using a Harris/Forstner

-We exploit three kinds of constraints to solve the correspondence problem between shapes represented as point sets:
+We exploit three kinds of constraints to solve the correspondence problem between shapes:

-- 1. Matching point descriptors: Corresponding points on the two shapes should have similar local descriptors.
+- 1. Corresponding points on the two shapes should have similar local descriptors.
 There are several choices here: SIFT [18], Shape contexts [3], and Geometric blur[4].
-We used geometric blur. - 2.
-Minimizing geometric distortion: If point i corresponds to i', and point j corresponds to j', then the vector from i to j, \vec{r}{ij} should be consistent with the vector from i' to j', $\vec{r}{i'j'}$.
-E.g. if the transformation from one shape to another is a translation accompanied by pure scaling, then these vectors must be scalar multiples.
+We use geometric blur. - 2.
+Minimizing geometric distortion: If i and j are points on the model corresponding to i' and j' respectively, then the vector from i to j, \vec{r}{ij} should be consistent with the vector from i' to j', $\vec{r}{i'j'}$.
+If the transformation from one shape to another is a translation accompanied by pure scaling, then these vectors must be scalar multiples.
 If the transformation is a pure Euclidean motion, then the lengths must be preserved.
-And so on. - 3.
+Etc. - 3.
 Smoothness of the transformation from one shape to the other.
 This enables us to interpolate the transformation to the entire shape, given just the knowledge of the correspondences for a subset of the sample points.
 We use regularized thin plate splines to characterize the transformations.

-We encode both the similarity of point descriptors and the geometric distortion in the form of a cost function, where the minimization is over the space of correspondences.
-This is then solved as an integer quadratic programming problem (cf. Maciel and Costeira [19]).
+The similarity of point descriptors and the geometric distortion is encoded in a cost function defined over the space of correspondences.
+We purposely construct this to be an integer quadratic programming problem (cf. Maciel and Costeira [19]) and solve it using fast-approximate techniques.1

 We address two object recognition problems, multiclass recognition and face detection.
-In the multi-class object class recognition problem, given an image of an object we must identify the class of the object and its location in the image.
-We use the Caltech 101 object class dataset consisting of images from 101 classes of object: from accordion to kangaroo to yin-yang, available at [1].
+In the multiple object class recognition problem, given an image of an object we must identify the class of the object and find a correspondence with an exemplar.
+We use the Caltech 101 object class dataset consisting of images from 101 classes of objects: from accordion to kangaroo to yin-yang, available at [1].
 This dataset includes significant intra class variation, a wide variety of classes, and clutter.
 On average we achieve 48% accuracy on object classification with quite good localization on the correctly classified objects.
 This compares favorably with the state of the art of 16% from [8].

 We also consider face detection for large faces, suitable for face recognition experiments.
 Here the task is to detect and localize a number of faces in an image.
 The face dataset we use is sampled from the very large dataset used in [5] consisting of news photographs collected from yahoo.com.
-With only 20 exemplar faces our generic system provides a ROC curve with slightly better generalization, and slightly worse false detection rate than the quite effective specialized face detector used in [5].
+With only 20 exemplar faces our generic system provides a ROC curve with slightly better generalization, and slightly worse false detection rate than the quite effective specialized face detector of Mikolajczyk [21] used in [5].